mfriyaz/test-nodejs-app/README.md

 Setup Jenkins job
-If face npm error -> npm not identify in workspace
+If face npm error -> npm not identify in workspace->multibranch

 ## Fork nodejs applicaton onto your repository